 Log out and log back into OneDrive

-- Then try accessing the problem files in OneDrive again.
+- Once you have accessed the problem files in OneDrive, try accessing them again.

 Frequently Asked Questions

 How do I fix OneDrive sync issues on Windows 10?

 - Restart the OneDrive Sync client application on your PC.

 - Make sure that your OneDrive account is connected to Windows 10.

 - Make sure that you have selected the OneDrive folders that you want to sync.

 - Complete the OneDrive setup process.